The underlying cause of recurrent pregnancy losses will guide the treatment approach.

 However, it is important to remember that about half of all cases of recurrent pregnancy loss will not have an obvious cause, making a precise treatment more difficult.
 Ultimately, the majority of women with or without a proven cause of recurrent pregnancy loss will go on to have a successful pregnancy.

 In cases in which a known genetic abnormality has been detected there are a variety of diagnostic and treatment options for future pregnancies.
 A genetic counselor will often be helpful in answering questions regarding the likelihood of future genetic abnormalities and what the specific abnormalities may entail.
-Some couples undergoing in vitro fertilization may then go on to elect for procedures such as preimplantation genetic screening (PGS) or preimplantation genetic diagnosis (PGD) to uncover genetic abnormalities about the embryo prior to transferring it back into the uterus.
+Some couples undergoing in vitro fertilization may then go on to elect for procedures such as preimplantation genetic testing for aneuploidy (PGT-A), once PGS, or preimplantation genetic testing for monogenic disorders (PGT-M), formerly PGD, to uncover genetic abnormalities about the embryo prior to transferring it back into the uterus.

 In other cases, the underlying cause for recurrent miscarriages may be an abnormality of the uterus that hinders an optimal environment for the growing fetus.
 Uterine abnormalities which fall into this category include fibroids, polyps or a uterine septum, all of which may be addressed with surgical procedures.
 Among the most common structural causes in this category is a fibroid that encroaches or disrupts the lining of the uterus.
 Depending on the size and location of the fibroid, it may be removed with a minimally invasive or open surgery.